cucapra/caiman/docs/design.md

 Offsets provided for some hardware may be illegal for others based on alignment.

-Under webgpu, reads from slots bound to a buffer may force an implicit synchronization if any slot bound to that buffer may be written to by the GPU.
+Under webgpu, reads or writes (`encode_map_*`) from or to slots bound to a buffer may force an implicit synchronization if any slot bound to that buffer may be in use by the GPU.
 This is an unfortunate possibility handed down from webgpu that would be unnecessary on most other APIs since caiman statically enforces the constraint at a finer granularity.

 Encoding to the local queue immediately evaluates the relevant node and transitions slots directly to `Ready` instead of `Encoded` since the Coordinator is always synchronized with the local queue.